ibexa/documentation-developer/docs/guide/site_factory.md

 # Site Factory

-Site Factory is site management User Interface, integrated with Admin UI.
+Site Factory is a site management User Interface, integrated with Admin UI.
- It allows you to configure sites without editing:
+It enables you to configure sites without editing:

 - SiteAccess configuration
 - multisite configuration